Best Free Switch Games 2025

 Customization tools allows you to change the name and appearance of every vault dweller as well as assign them special roles across various stations like water filtration, broadcasting, etc.

-Your vault dwellers will form relationships, have children, and venture out into the wasteland to fight Radroaches, Super Mutants, and even Deathclaws.
+Your vault dwellers will form relationships, have children, and venture out into the barren wasteland to fight Radroaches, Super Mutants, and even Deathclaws.

 Brawlhalla is a 2D arena fighter that takes some cues from the well-liked Nintendo series Super Smash Bros. while introducing an innovative roster of 40+ playable characters.